Back to portfolio

 The service blueprint aligned user-facing interactions with internal operations, revealing:

-• Operational inefficiencies like delayed parental notifications after a student's arrival.
+• Opportunities: Operational inefficiencies like delayed parental notifications after a student's arrival pointed to quick wins.
+Centralizing communication.

-• This work influenced the hiring of a VP of Customer Experience to streamline processes and improve touchpoints.
+This work influenced the hiring of a VP of Customer Experience.

 Design process